APTEKA

 front of me stood a peculiar looking bus stop decorated with tiles in a

+mosaic pattern.
 I should have returned to the

 eastern entrance once more to confirm the view we saw, however, I was